-Statistically significant improvements in food security were noted between the initial intake at the 30-month intake (P=.042; n=20).
-Although only one significant interval was seen, all measurements over 5 years trending towards more food security over time.
-In research submitted for publication to the eJournal of Public Affairs, by Dr. Amy Blansit, it was found that food security appeared to be the greatest indicator of increased earnings relative to the increased percentage of Federal Poverty Guideline (FPG).
-Participants who reported they had increased food security saw significant increases in percentage FPG of 25.25.
-The research found that for every one increase in the total RSSA score, there were 24.01 increases in percentage FPG.
+Statistically significant improvements in food security were noted between the initial intake and the 30-month intake (P=.042; n=20).
+Although only one significant interval was seen, all measurements over five years were trending towards more food security over time.
+In research submitted for publication to the eJournal of Public Affairs by Dr. Amy Blansit, it was found that food security appeared to be the greatest indicator of increased earnings relative to the increased percentage of the Federal Poverty Guidelines (FPG).
+Participants who reported they had increased food security saw a significant income increase of 25.25% of the FPG.
+The research found that for every one increase in the total RSSA score, there were 24.01 increases in the percentage of the FPG..